gsdc/ansible-role-grid/README.md

 -   cert: path to host certificate
 -   key: path to private host key.
 It should be secured with ansible-vault

+    grid_enable_dummy_ca: false | true | hostcert

+Install a insecure dummy ca certificate for CI.
+By _hostcert_ in addition a dummy host certificate will be installed. ___Not to be used in production__

+    grid_dummy_ca:
+      cert: DummyCA.crt
+      key: DummyCA.key
+      hash: be034f91

+Dummy CA distributed with the role.

 ## Example Playbook